 Why Milwaukee Cordless Drills?

 The best Milwaukee cordless drills now include additional features such as AutoStop kickback control to protect you against bind-ups.
-We like their solid clutch settings that help when driving screws into softer materials.
+I like their solid clutch settings that help when driving screws into softer materials.
 Their hammer drills do really well—even in harder materials like concrete and brick.
 Cordless drills allow for greater mobility and flexibility to work on different projects without the need for a power cord.
 They’re all but ubiquitous at this point.

-How We Test Milwaukee (and other) Drills and Hammer Drills
+How We Test Milwaukee (and Other) Drills

 Speed Testing Under Load